terraform-community-providers/terraform-provider-linear/docs/resources/team_workflow.md

 - `draft` (String) Workflow state used when draft PRs are opened.
 - `merge` (String) Workflow state used when PRs are merged.
+- `mergeable` (String) Workflow state used when PRs become mergeable.
 - `review` (String) Workflow state used when reviews are requested on PRs.
 - `start` (String) Workflow state used when PRs are opened.